-Trina Storage And Pacific Green Sign Letter Of Intent Of 1500 Mwh Energy Storage System At WFES
+Trina Storage and Pacific Green Sign Letter of Intent of 1500 MWh Energy Storage System at WFES

-(MENAFN- Mid-East) Trina Storage and Pacific Green have signed a letter of intent relating to 1,500 MWh integrated energy storage solutions at the World Future Energy Summit held in Abu Dhabi in the United Arab Emirates from April 16 to 18 the global energy storage and technology companies.
+(MENAFN- Fekra Communications) At the World Future Energy Summit held in Abu Dhabi in the United Arab Emirates from April 16 to 18 the global energy storage and technology companies Trina Storage and Pacific Green have signed a letter of intent relating to 1,500 MWh integrated energy storage solutions.

 Under the agreement Trina Storage and Pacific Green will draw on their expertise and commitment in renewable energy and work together in utility-scale energy storage technology innovation and applications, aiming to provide more reliable and sustainable energy.
 Trina Storage intends to supply 1,500 MWh integrated energy storage solutions, including the new generation liquid-cooled energy storage system Elementa 2, PCS and EMS to several grid-scale energy parks developed by Pacific Green across multiple jurisdictions.